-In a strong and growing economy (which is not the current economic environment), investors commonly use 10 percent to indicate average or slightly above average growth in stocks.
-Sustaining a 15.7 percent rate of return every year during a Marine's retirement is unattainable.
+In a strong and growing economy (which is not the current economic environment), investors commonly use 8 percent to indicate average or slightly above average growth in stocks.
+Sustaining a 15.8-percent rate of return every year during a Marine's retirement is unattainable.

 Marines now can contribute pre-tax dollars to a TSP.
 By doing so, uniformed personnel can save additional monies for the years in which they are truly retired.
-However, TSPs were designed to provide savings for a member's older years, so there are tax penalties for withdrawals before age 591⁄2.
-In short, Marines should not put savings that they anticipate needing before their sixties in a TSP.
+However, TSPs were designed to provide savings for a members' older years, so there are tax penalties for withdrawals before age 591⁄2.
+In short, Marines should not put savings that they anticipate needing before their sixties in TSPs.